When Does Sparsity Mitigate the Curse of Depth in LLMs: Sparsity as Variance Regularizer

 \subsection{Theoretical Analysis}

 Sparsity acts as a variance regularizer in residual stacks by attenuating the energy passed to each layer update.
-The following lemma quantifies this effect: the per-layer variance gain scales as $\alpha_\ell\rho_\ell$, so smaller mask density $\rho_\ell$ yields slower variance growth with depth. \begin{theorem}[Sparsity reduces variance propagation in residual-depth] Let $\{r_\ell\}_{\ell=0}^L$ follow the residual-depth recursion
+The following lemma quantifies this effect: the per-layer variance gain scales as $\alpha_\ell\rho_\ell$, so smaller mask density $\rho_\ell$ yields slower variance growth with depth.
+To isolate the effect of reduced interaction density, we first analyze a simplified residual recursion.
+This result should be read as an abstract proxy model rather than a faithful description of Transformer dynamics.